Sparse joint shift in multinomial classification: Analyses of sparse joint shift

 The following Eq.~\eqref{eq:corrH} could be called \emph{conditional posterior correction formula}.
-On the one hand, it generalises the scope of the correction formula presented by \citet[][Eq.~(2.4)]{saerens2002adjusting} and \citet[][Theorem~2]{Elkan01} from prior probability shift to SJS.
-On the other hand, it represents a special case of the correction formula proven in \citet[][Corollary~2]{tasche2022factorizable}.
+On the one hand, it generalises the scope of the correction formula presented by Eq.~(2.4) of Saerens et al.~\cite{saerens2002adjusting} and Theorem~2 of Elkan~\cite{Elkan01} from prior probability shift to SJS.
+On the other hand, it represents a special case of the correction formula proven in Corollary~2 of Tasche~\cite{tasche2022factorizable}.

 See Appendix~\ref{se:proofs} for a proof of Proposition~\ref{pr:corrH}.